superrmatt/passwordGenerator/README.md

 # passwordGenerator
+# author: @superrmatt
-web app which will generate a random password based on user determined length.
+# web app which will generate a random password based on user determined length.